gunthercox/ChatterBot/docs/storage/index.rst

 **For Semantic AI Chatbots** (Recommended for modern conversational AI):

-Note that as of December 2025, the Redis Vector Storage Adapter is still an experimental betafeature.
+Note that as of December 2025, the Redis Vector Storage Adapter is still an experimental beta feature.

 Use **Redis Vector Storage** when you need: